 Each of the public libraries in the Kāpiti Coast District provides an art space, available to local artists and community groups.

 Details on community art spaces at each library can be viewed here.

 - Gillian & Roderick Deane Art Space, Paraparaumu Library

 Amongst the many talented creative people on the coast, there are visual, fibre and digital artists, sculptors, musicians, writers, actors, dancers, filmmakers, jewellers and potters.
 There are many arts events of all kinds throughout the year.
 Listings for these can be found in the local press, on the radio and on events websites.

 Middle Earth and Kāpiti

-Congratulation to Sir Peter Jackson, Fran Walsh, Philippa Boyens and all the cast and thousands of crew on the completion of "The Hobbit: An Unexpected Journey".
-We look forward to the next film in December this year.
+Congratulation to Sir Peter Jackson, Fran Walsh, Philippa Boyens and all the cast and thousands of crew on the completion of second film in "The Hobbit" trilogy -"The Hobbit: The Desolation of Smaug".
+We look forward to the third and final film in December this year.

-Among these is actor Jed Brophy, now playing "Nori" the dwarf in "The Hobbit" films.
-Jed has a long association working with Peter Jackson, right from the earliest days of "Braindead" (1992).
-Waikanae Beach has the studio of ceramicist and potter Pamela Annsouth and the late Mirek Smisek OBE who created over 700 pottery goblets, jugs, bottles and other items for the "The Lord of the Rings" (LOTR) film trilogy.
+Waikanae Beach has the studio of ceramicist and potter Pamela Annsouth and the late Mirek Smisek OBE who created over 700 pottery goblets, jugs, bottles and other items for the LOTR trilogy.